arnovaill/ssc_exploration/README.md

 It is strongly recommended to use a conda environment to use this repository.
 The environment used to compile and run the code is provided [here](environment.yml).

 ## Setup
-First, setup a catkin workspace using the modified version of mav_active_3d_planning based on FIESTA, following the instructions here: https://github.com/arnovaill/mav_active_3d_planning.
+First, setup a catkin workspace using the modified version of mav_active_3d_planning based on FIESTA, following the instructions [here](https://github.com/arnovaill/mav_active_3d_planning).
+This should install the forked versions of mav_active_3d_planning, FIESTA, unreal_cv_ros and their dependencies.

 The semantic scene completion is based on Python 3.
 As ROS melodic only supports Python 2.7, a separate catkin workspace based on Python 3.6 needs to be built using the following instruction: